Constacyclic codes with best-known parameters: Some general constructions for constacyclic codes

 Moreover, by Lemma~\ref{lem:delta1} we get

 Notice that the above lower bound is achieved only when all the elements not divisible by $q$ and at most $1 + \left(\lceil q\lceil N_m/2 \rceil/(q-1) \rceil -2 \right) r$ in $Z_{n,r}$ are coset leaders (because in proving Lemma~\ref{lem:delta1}, we apply Lemma~\ref{lem:ar}).
 However, this does not always hold.
-By Lemma~\ref{lem:NotLeader}, we know that there are at least $|S_m|$ such elements which are not coset leaders.
+By Lemma~\ref{lem:NotLeader}, we know that there are at least $|S_m|$ such elements which are not coset leaders, where the set $S_m$ has been defined in the theorem.
 Hence, combining this with Lemma~\ref{lem:ar}, we obtain